Brookings, SD · South Dakota

 Brookings, SD Pollen Count Today

-View the current allergy index, primary allergen, tree, grass, and weed pollen levels, plus the 5-day pollen forecast for Brookings.
+View today's allergy index, primary allergen, weather context, tree, grass, and weed pollen levels, plus the 5-day pollen forecast for Brookings.

 Today's pollen count in Brookings

-Today in Brookings, South Dakota, the forecasted pollen level is low with an allergy index of 2.
-The primary allergen is Pine.
+Today in Brookings, South Dakota, the forecasted pollen level is very low with an allergy index of 1.
+The primary allergen is Elm.
 Use the forecast below to see whether conditions are likely to rise, ease, or stay steady over the next few days.

 AllergyAva shows forecasted pollen levels and allergy risk estimates for Brookings.
 Actual exposure can vary by neighborhood, weather, and time outdoors.